appcelerator-archive/amp.github.io/doc/dev/00-introduction/07-view-logs.md

 #### Viewing and filtering logs

-The `amp logs` command allows for the querying and filtering of both realtime and historical logs.
+The `amp logs` command allows for the querying and filtering of both real-time and historical logs.

 To fetch the logs for your cluster:
 ```